-The blue pallets have a reason for being, the blue color is nothing more than a color used for the protection of open-pore wood, it protects the wood from rot, protects the integrity of the wood, and to extends its service life.
+The blue pallets have a reason for being, that the blue color is nothing more than a color used for the protection of open-pore wood, it protects the wood from rot, protects the integrity of the wood, and extends its service life.

 In addition, this type of blue finish on pallets has the particularity that it is water-soluble.

-This is ideal for pallets, which are usually in high humidity environments or in direct contact with water.
+This is ideal for pallets, which are usually in high-humidity environments or in direct contact with water.

 This blue color on the pallets, apart from protecting the wood, also allows it to transpire and follow the natural expansions and contractions of the wood, thus maintaining its structure.